vecchioBlister/chalk/docs/Commands.md

 For scripting purpose, there exist some commands that will make it possilbe to easily create functions and calculators.

+---
+### def

+This command lets you to give temporary names to variables, calles aliases, that can be parsed by preceding them with `@`.
+This feature is especially useful in scripting, as it allows for the use of the same names, without overwriting any of the user variables.
+For instance:

+	def a b c
+creates three new variables, with *real* names assigned by the `let` command, having as aliases `radius`, `area` and `depth` respectively.
+Let's say that the names given by `let` were `h0`, `t4` and `g3`: `def` will output

+	@radius   =    h0
+	@area     =    t4
+	@depth    =    g3
+and from then on, at every occurrence of the alias `@area`, the variable `t4` will be called.

+---
 ### ask

 This command allows you to ask for a variable value, and automatically assign it to a name, that can later be used for calculations.